donnellyk/KVNBoundedImageView/README.md

 [imageScrollView setImageFromURL:aURL cacheName:@"test" placeholder:[UIImage imageNamed:@"placeholder"]];
 ```

 ## Properties

 - `boundingPadding`: `CIDetector` has a thing against foreheads, it doesn't include them in the detection bounds.
-If you roughly know the size of the faces in your image or if you have having trouble with foreheads being cut off at the top of your image (or chins at the bottom), paying with this value might give you better results.
+If you roughly know the size of the faces in your image or if you have having trouble with foreheads being cut off at the top of your image (or chins at the bottom), playing with this value might give you better results.
 It isn't a perfect science, though, and edge-cases abound!
 - `detectorAccuracy`: Changes the `CIDetectorAccuracy` used for feature detection.
 Default is `CIDetectorAccuracyLow`
 - `boundingBoxScheme`: How the bounding rectangle is calculated.
     - `BoundingBoxSchemeAll`: All features detected are used.
 A rectangle that fits all features is created and used.
 This is the default behavior
     - `BoundingBoxSchemeLargest`: Uses the largest face found.
 Good for if you have images of crowds with a clear subject.
     - `BoundingBoxSchemeSmallest': Uses the smallest face found.
-To be honest, I only threw this because it was super easy to implement.
+To be honest, I only threw this in because it was super easy to implement.
 I have no idea why you would want to use this.
 Maybe because everyone loves an underdog?
 - `boundingEnabled`: Enabled or disables the detection and bounding.
 If `NO`, the image is displayed with `UIViewContentModeScaleAspectFill`
 - `animated`: To make the transition a little nicer (but only a little, there is room for improvement), this provides a short Core Animation (kCATransitionFade) when the detection has finished.
 Defaults to `YES`.